Keane Barry

 Keane Barry (born 25 June 2002) is an Irish professional darts player who competes in Professional Darts Corporation (PDC) events.
-A professional since 2021, he has participated in six PDC World Championships and reached his first PDC major semi-final at the 2022 UK Open.
+A professional since 2021, he reached his first PDC major semi-final at the 2022 UK Open and has represented Ireland at the PDC World Cup of Darts.

 In his youth career, Barry found success in the British Darts Organisation (BDO)'s youth system, most notably winning the 2020 BDO World Youth Championship.
-He has also won eight PDC Development Tours, as well as the Junior Darts Corporation's JDC World Darts Championship in 2019.
+He also won eight PDC Development Tours, as well as the Junior Darts Corporation's JDC World Darts Championship in 2019.

 Early life

 Born on 25 June 2002, Keane Barry is from Duleek, County Meath, Ireland.
-The son of Neil and Vivienne Barry, he started playing darts at the age of four after asking his father to let him join in on his practice; he claimed to hit his first score of 180 at age five.
+The son of Neil and Vivienne Barry, he was named after footballer Roy Keane.
+He started playing darts at the age of four after asking his father to let him join in on his practice; he claimed to hit his first score of 180 at age five.
 He began competing in adult tournaments at a pub in Tullyallen, County Louth.
 Outside of darts, Barry played underage Gaelic football for Duleek/Bellewstown GAA.
 He was educated at St Mary's Diocesan School in Drogheda.